lightning/bolts/07-routing-gossip.md

 If sent, `announcement_signatures` messages MUST NOT be sent until `funding_locked` has been sent, and the funding transaction is has at least 6 confirmations.

-The `channel-id` is the unique description of the funding transaction.
+The `short-channel-id` is the unique description of the funding transaction.
 It is constructed with the most significant 3 bytes as the block height, the next 3 bytes indicating the transaction index within the block, and the least significant two bytes indicating the output